-- You don't need any special equipment.
-You can entirely concoct this by hand with a bowl and a whisk.
+- No special equipment is needed: You can concoct this by hand with a bowl and a whisk.

-- It's beautifully moist with a layer of strawberries.
+- Beautifully moist: It's light with a layer of strawberries.

-- It can easily fit on a brunch table too.
-It's one of those healthy desserts to enjoy with your cup of coffee or healthy iced latte during Sunday brunch.
+- It can also easily fit on a brunch table: It's one of those healthy desserts to enjoy with your cup of coffee or homemade cold brew during Sunday brunch.

 Ingredients & Substitutions

-Note: You can replace this with cream cheese if you can't find mascarpone—check out the section Cream Cheese instead of Mascarpone below for more info.
+Note: You can replace this with cream cheese if you can't find mascarpone.

 Unsalted butter: Another source of fat to help bake this moist chocolate cake.
 Count in a bit extra to grease the baking pan.